-The oomycetes are a distinct class of fungus-like eukaryotic microbes, including many economically significant pathogens of crop species as potato late blight, caused by pathogen Phythopthora infestans.
-On the other hand, oomycetes include mycoparasite Pythium oligandrum used as a biocontrol agent against pathogenic fungi.
-Thus understanding the mechanisms taking place in oomycetes infection process could lead to the new methods providing durable resistance.
-Oomycete plant pathogens exhibit biotrophic, necrotrophic or hemibiotrophic lifestyle.
-Among the biotrophic oomycetes, completely reliant on host tissue belongs Hyaloperonospora parasitica or Plasmopara viticola causing white rust.
-A typical representative of hemibiotrophic oomycetes are Phytophthora spp., some of which have potential to infect a wide range of different plant species, and necrotrophs are represented by Pythium ultimum (Fawke et al., 2015).

-During the time, some parasitic Phytophthora and Pythium spp. have lost the ability to synthetize their own sterols and must pick-up sterols from the host cell membranes.
-From culture filtrates of non-pathogenic Phytophthora spp. on tobacco, P. cryptogea and

-P. capsici, small proteinaceous elicitors named elicitins (namely cryptogein and capsicein) were isolated (Ponchet et al., 1999).
-Elicitins are members of a family of conserved lipid transfer proteins with sterol-binding and elicitor activity, catalysing in-vitro sterol transfer between liposomes and micelles (Mikes et al., 1997, 1998).
-However, there is still missing a clear in-vivo evidence of their involvement in sterol uptake because P. infestans strain lacking elicitin INF1 remains pathogenic (Kamoun et al., 1997, 1998).
-Today, elicitins are among the most well-known oomycetes MAMPs which have been shown to induce the hypersensitive response (HR) in several plants, such as Nicotiana species and some radish and rape cultivars (Kamoun et al., 1993; Panabieres et al., 1995; Ponchet et al., 1999; Ricci et al., 1989).
-Elicitins represent a highly conserved family of proteins characterised by "elicitins signature" distinguished by the size (98 aminoacids), lack of amino acid tryptophan, histidine and arginine and abundance of a few amino acids, such as serine, threonine (30 % of the protein), and leucine (about 10%), and presence of six cysteine residues located in conserved positions responsible for three structurally determinant disulphide bridges.
-Based on the primary structure of elicitins, three different classes were identified.
-Elicitins from class I contain only the elicitin domain of 98 amino acids and can be further separated according to their respective pI to class I α including acidic α -elicitins (pI < 5) and class I β including basic β -elicitins (pI > 7.5).
-Even though, within the genome of respective Phytophthora spp. both sub-classes are usually present, compared to α -elicitins, β -elicitins were found to be secreted by a restricted range of species and appear to be ancestors of other elicitins (Ponchet et al., 1999).
-Class II contains hyperacidic elicitins with sequence length of about 103 amino acids and net charges ranging from -6 to -10 which transcripts have not been observed within the corresponding species up today.
-The last class III contains elicitin-encoding sequences from P. infestans having app.
-70 amino acids long C-terminal sequence rich for Ala, Ser and Thr residues, representing possible Oglycosylation domain.
+Oomycetes are a distinct class of fungus-like eukaryotic microbes, many economically significant diseases of crop species as the potato late blight, caused by the pathogen Phythopthora infestans.
+On the other hand, oomycetes also include the mycoparasite Pythium oligandrum, which is used as a biocontrol agent against pathogenic fungi.
+Thus understanding the mechanisms taking place in the oomycal infection process could lead to new methods providing a durable resistance.
+Oomycete plant pathogens exhibit a biotrophic, necrotrophic or hemibiotrophic lifestyle.
+Among the biotrophic oomycetes, completely reliant on the host tissue are Hyaloperonospora parasitica or Plasmopara viticola causing the white rust.
+Typical representatives of hemibiotrophic oomycetes are Phytophthora species, some of which have a potential to infect a wide range of different plant species.
+Necrotrophs are represented e.g. Pythium ultimum (Fawke et al., 2015).
+During the evolution, some parasitic Phytophthora and Pythium spp. have lost the ability to synthetize their own sterols and must pick-up sterols from the host cell membranes.
+From culture filtrates of non-pathogenic Phytophthora spp. on tobacco, P. cryptogea and P. capsici, small proteinaceous elicitors named elicitins (namely cryptogein and capsicein) were isolated (Ponchet et al., 1999).
+Elicitins are members of a family of conserved lipid transfer proteins with sterol-binding and elicitor activity, catalysing an invitro sterol transfer between liposomes and micelles (Mikes et al., 1997, 1998).
+However, there is still missing a clear in-vivo evidence of their involvement in sterol uptake because a P. infestans strain lacking elicitin INF1 remains pathogenic (Kamoun et al., 1997, 1998).
+Today, elicitins are among the most well-known oomycetes MAMPs which have been shown to induce the hypersensitive response (HR) in several plants, such as Nicotiana species and some radish and rape cultivars (Kamoun et al., 1998; Panabieres et al., 1995; Ponchet et al., 1999; Ricci et al., 1989).
+Elicitins represent a highly conserved family of proteins characterised by the "elicitins signature" distinguished by their size (98 aminoacids), lack of amino acid tryptophan, histidine and arginine and abundance of a few amino acids, such as serine, threonine (30 % of the protein), and leucine (about 10%), and the presence of six cysteine residues located in conserved positions responsible for three structurally determinant disulphide bridges.
+Based on the primary structure of elicitins, three different classes have been identified.
+Elicitins from class I contain only the elicitin domain of 98 amino acids and can be further separated according to their respective pl to class $I\alpha$ including acidic $\alpha$ -elicitins (pI < 5) and class $I\beta$ including basic $\beta$ -elicitins (pI > 7.5).
+Despite the presence of both within the genome of respective Phytophthora spp. subclasses are usually present, compared to $\alpha$ -elicitins, $\beta$ -elicitins were found to be secreted by a restricted range of species and appear to be ancestors of other elicitins (Ponchet et al., 1999).
+Class II contains hyperacidic elicitins with the sequence length of about 103 amino acids and net charges ranging from -6 to -10 which transcripts have not been observed within the corresponding species up today.
+The last class III contains elicitinencoding sequences from P. infestans having app.
+70 amino acids long C-terminal sequence rich in Ala, Ser and Thr residues, representing a possible O-glycosylation domain.